Agis II: Life

 In 417 BC, when the news reached Sparta of the counter-revolution at Argos, in which the oligarchical and Spartan faction was overthrown, an army was sent there under Agis.
 He was unable to restore the defeated party, but he destroyed the long walls which the Argives had begun to extend down to the sea, and took Hysiae.
 In the spring of 413 BC, Agis entered Attica with a Peloponnesian army, and fortified Decelea; and in the winter of the same year, after the news of the disastrous fate of the Sicilian Expedition had reached Greece, he marched northwards to levy contributions on the allies of Sparta, for the purpose of constructing a fleet.
 While at Decelea he acted largely independent of the Spartan government, and received embassies from the disaffected allies of the Athenians, as from the Boeotians and other allies of Sparta.
 He seems to have remained at Decelea until the end of the Peloponnesian War.
 In 411 BC, during the administration of the Four Hundred, he made an unsuccessful attempt on Athens itself.
 Afterwards the focus of the Peloponnesian War shifted to Asia Minor, and Lysander assumed a greater role in the siege of Athens.
 After victory was secured, Agis voted to charge his Agiad co-monarch Pausanias with treason, but Pausanias was acquitted.

 In 401 BC, the command of the war against the notoriously disloyal Elis was entrusted to Agis, who in the third year compelled the Eleans to sue for peace, acknowledge the freedom of their Perioeci (Triphylians and others), and allow Spartans to take part in the Olympic Games and sacrifices.
 As he was returning from Delphi, where he had gone to consecrate a tenth of the spoil, he fell sick at Heraea in Arcadia, and died a few days after he reached Sparta.
 He was buried in Sparta, with unparalleled solemnity and pomp.

 Agis left a son, Leotychides.
 However, he was excluded from the throne, as there was some suspicion with regard to his legitimacy.
 A common legend states that while Alcibiades was in Sparta, Agis II suspected that Alcibiades had slept with his queen, Timaea (and that Alcibiades had fathered Leotychides).
 It was probably at the suggestion of Agis that orders were sent out to Astyochus to put him to death.
 Alcibiades, however, received warning (according to some accounts from Timaea herself), and evaded the Spartans.
-However, others claim that, judging from the sources, Leotychides was a man at the time of Agis' death, and Alcibiades as his father was a later replacement for a now unknown lover.
+However, others claim that, judging from the sources, Leotychides was a man at the time of Agis's death, and Alcibiades as his father was a later replacement for a now unknown lover.